snivilised/cobrass/README.md

 When the client needs to perform cross field validation, then ___ParamSet.CrossValidate___ should be invoked.
 Cross field validation is meant for checking option values of different flags, so that cross field constraints can be imposed.
 Contrary to `option validators` and `validator helpers` which are based upon checking values compare favourably against static boundaries, `cross field validation` is concerned with checking the dynamic value of options of different flags.
 The reader should be aware this is not about enforcing that all flags in a group are present or not.
 Those kinds of checks are already enforceable via `Cobra's` group checks.
 It may be that 1 option value must constrain the range of another option value.
 This is where cross field validation can be utilised.

-The client should pass in a validator function, whose signature contains a pointer to the native parameterset, eg:
+The client should pass in a validator function, whose signature contains a pointer to the native parameter set, eg:

 ```go
   result := paramSet.CrossValidate(func(ps *WidgetParameterSet) error {